 Delta 8 THC: The Controversy and the Legal Loophole

-Delta 8 THC has gained immense popularity in recent years, especially in regions where recreational use of marijuana is prohibited.
+Delta-8 THC has gained immense popularity in recent years, especially in regions where recreational use of cannabis is prohibited.
 This cannabinoid, derived from hemp, is known for its psychoactive effects, albeit less potent than Delta 9 THC.
 However, the legal status of Delta 8 varies significantly from state to state.
 This guide provides a detailed analysis of the D8 THC legal landscape in the United States as of May 2023.